TroyLogue/salesforce-auth-v1/README.md

 `brew tap homebrew/cask`
 `brew cask install chromedriver`

+Note: The version of Chromedriver must match the version of Chrome running in the test.
+You can upgrade Chromedriver to the latest version as follows:

+`brew cask upgrade chromedriver`

 ### ([Geckodriver](https://github.com/mozilla/geckodriver)) (for Firefox)

 Download from the [project releases](https://github.com/mozilla/geckodriver/releases) page and extract the server to somewhere on your `PATH`.